 - Whisk in xanthan gum.

-- Now, fold room temperature coconut cream into the aquafaba.
+- Very, very slowly and gently whisk the coconut cream into the aquafaba with a wire whisk.
+The mixture will deflate a bit but don’t worry, it’s normal – once chilled the fat in the coconut cream will provide structure and a nice mouth feel.
 Refrigerate for a few hours for the ‘cream’ to get stiffer.
 I refrigerated it for about 4 hours and then decorated the (cooled down) cake, but refrigerated two cake layers separately and only stacked them together on the following day to ensure the ‘cream’ has stiffened enough to be able to take the weight of the top layer.

 - Heat up the oven to 175° C / 350° F and grease a 15 cm / 6″ round baking tin with a small amount of oil.